Gwayaboy/Module4-AzurePipelinesAndArtifacts/README.md

           ![](https://demosta.blob.core.windows.net/images/ASPNETYAMLTemplate.PNG)

-        - You will be presented with a YAML build pipeline definition unsaved definition azure-pipeline.yaml file at the root of the repository
+        - You will be presented with a YAML build pipeline definition azure-pipeline.yaml file at the root of the repository
           ```YAML
           # ASP.NET
           # Build and test ASP.NET projects.